cobianzo/gutenberg-post-lookup-component/README.md

 -   The repo includes a test block in order to test it.
 See `plugin.php`, which is the start of the plugin containing this block, and it has functions to create dummy data.
 -   Uses typescript and `playwright` testing, developed in `wp-env` with `wp-scripts` package.

-# TO DOs
+# TO DOs (or @TODOs)

 - The component should admit other query params on top of the postType.
-- Install and setup `phpstan` for PHP better linting.
 - Setup ad repo with continous integration, executing tests using webhooks in git.
 - Finish the e2e testing.
+- Accept arrows up and down to select one of the options of the dropdown.

 References from other repos: